aleinei/merchentapp/README.md

 13- account can only be logged in once confirmed from phone

 On the receipt please show customer name, Customer address, phone number, each or separate line with font size 12

+if you press on cart with nothing defined it accepts ???????